Canardoux/taudio/README.md

 Why `Taudio` and not `Flutter Sound 10.0.0 ?
 There are several reasons.
 Some are good and some are bad.
 - Taudio is released under a different license.
 We wanted to be clear that it is a different product.
-- Hopefully, the Flutter Sound legacy will diminish with time.
+- Hopefully, the Flutter Sound legacy will decrease with time.
 - Because issues on the Flutter Sound Github repository are a complete mess and I want to start a new clean Github repository.
 - There are too many characters to type in Flutter Sound name.
 - I am fed up with Flutter Sound and I need to work on something new.